It’s been heavy on holiday gift guides around here, so let’s take a break and talk about something completely different: hair loss and balding.

 Now that my kids are getting older, I’ve found myself wondering if male pattern baldness or other gene-related hair thinning, will affect them.
 Growing up, I was always told that the gene for male-pattern-baldness goes through the mother, so if the mom’s father was bald, her sons will be bald.
 Which means my sons would be bald.

 But I’ve learned that’s not actually true.
-And if I look at men I know in real life, I can easily see it doesn’t actually work that way.
-For example, my mom’s father always had a thick head of hair, but some of my brother’s have lost theirs.
+And if I look at the bald men I know in real life, I can easily see it doesn’t actually work that way.
+For example, my mom’s father always had a thick head of hair, but some of my brothers have lost theirs.
 And it’s the same thing with Ben’s brothers — Grandpa Groberg didn’t bald, but some of his daughter’s sons have.

 As for female hair loss, I’ve experienced it in a major way after pregnancy, and when I tried the copper IUD.
 In both cases, I’m not sure if other people noticed, but I certainly did, and it pretty much freaked me out.
 Beyond those instances, it hasn’t been much of a problem so far.
 I feel like my hair is thinning somewhat with age, but not enough to make me take action.
 Maybe I don’t mind because it’s so short?